Board of Directors

 Elizabeth S. Trippe

-Elizabeth started her career at Pelavin Associates, an educational consulting firm focused on evaluating local, state, and federal education programs and moved on to Tom Snyder Productions (later acquired by Scholastic Corp) where she worked as a software designer focused on designing curricular tools with the goal of enhancing teaching and learning in the classroom from 1993-2002.
-With the arrival of her second and third child, she decreased her hours and eventually became full time at home.
-Since 2002, she has volunteered at her children’s schools in various capacities: as room chair, class rep for the Annual Fund, a steering chair for the Parent’s Association, committee member for a five year Capital Campaign, Philanthropy Council Member, and President’s Council participant.
+Elizabeth “Wendy” started her career at Pelavin Associates, an educational consulting firm focused on evaluating local, state, and federal education programs and moved on to Tom Snyder Productions later acquired by Scholastic Corp where she worked as a software designer from 1993-2002.
+While there, she focused on producing curricular tools for schools with the goal of enhancing teaching and learning in the classroom.
+As a lead writer for Decisions, Decisions, a multi title series, her work won numerous awards including: The Teachers' Choice Award; Technology & Learning Award of Excellence; Media & Methods Awards Portfolio; Computer Classroom Learning Award of Excellence; and the Software Publishers Association Codie Award Winner.
+Since 2002, she has worked in various fund-raising capacities, including as a leadership committee member for a Five-Year Capital Campaign at North Shore Country Day School, as a member of the Philanthropy Council for School Year Abroad operating academic programs in Italy, Spain, France, and China, and as a participant of the President’s Council at Wesleyan University.
 She graduated from Phillips Exeter Academy, Wesleyan University, and the Harvard Graduate School of Education as well as earned a certificate in Creative Writing from Northwestern University.

 Karishma Bhagani, Associate Producing Director, Nairobi Musical Theatre Initiative/ Associate Artistic Director, Tebere Arts Foundation